Andrei Karev

 Andrei Germanovich Karev (born February 12, 1985) is a Belarusian professional ice hockey defenceman.
 He currently plays for Yunost Minsk of the VHL.

 Playing career

-Karev began his career, playing for Elemash Elktrostal, his home-town team, playing 42 games in the Russian second division.
+Karev began his career at Elemash Elktrostal, his hometown team, playing 42 games in the Russian second division.
 He then moved to the Yunost Minsk system, where has played almost all of his career since.
 He has won three Belarusian Extraleague titles with Yunost, coming in consecutive years starting in 2008-09.

 Karev played six games for Kontinental Hockey League team Dinamo Minsk in 2009-10, returning to Yunost Minsk after that.